Sanctuary Staff

 Alison.Soss@noaa.gov | 912.598.2431

 Alison Soss was first part of the Gray's Reef National Marine Sanctuary science team between 2014-2016 working as a research program specialist.
 In 2019, she was hired back on as a research program specialist and geospatial analyst.
 In these roles, she supports research goals by curating and providing geospatial analytical support for the sanctuary.
 In addition to providing scientific diving and field support, she assists with equipment deployment planning, data management, and mapping outreach materials.
-Alison's interests in marine research began when she got scuba certified in 2010.
+Soss' interests in marine research began when she got scuba certified in 2010.
 She loves the challenges of conducting research underwater and always seeing or hearing something new while out at sea.
 She also has a passion for social sciences and learning about how humans value and interact with the environment and each other.
 Her interests have led her to working on offshore research expeditions and social science projects for the National Centers for Coastal Ocean Science, the South Carolina Department of Natural Resources and the Skidaway Institute of Oceanography.
-Alison holds a Bachelor of Science in Environmental Studies and a Bachelor of Arts in Biology from Emory University.
-She is currently working on her Master's degree at the College of Charleston in Environmental Studies and Public Administration.
+Soss holds a bachelor’s degree in environmental studies and a bachelor’s in biology from Emory University.
+She is currently working on her master's degree at the College of Charleston in environmental studies and public administration.

 Duties: data management, GIS analysis, cartography, scientific research, scientific diving, research planning, scientific reports, communication and outreach material